ErikMLysfjord/beerbuddy/README.md

 ## Frontend

-We used Vitest together with React, Typescript and ES lint as it was a requirement for the course.
+We used Vitest together with React, Typescript and ESlint as it was a requirement for the course.
 But it is also a good choice for testing React applications.
 It is easy to set up and use, and it is fast.
 It also has a good documentation.

 We used Antd and Material UI for styling.
-We used Antd for most of the components, and used MUI where the components from Antd did not fit our needs.
+We used Antd for most of the components, and used MUI where the components from Antd were not accessible enough.

 Playwright was used for testing the end to end functionality of the website.
 It is a good choice for testing web applications, and it is easy to use.
 It is also fast and has a good documentation.

-And lastly React infinite scroll and Uuid was used for infinite scrolling and generating unique IDs.
+And lastly React infinite scroll and UUID was used for infinite scrolling and generating unique IDs.

 ## Backend

-We used express and typescript as a server framework for node js.
+We used express and typescript as a server framework for Node JS.
 It is a good choice for building a server and many of us had experience with it from before.
 It is also easy to use and has a good documentation.

-The other libraries we have we explained more on why we used in [sustainability documentation](./sustainability.md).
+The other libraries we have we explained more on why we used in [sustainability documentation](./docs/sustainability.md).

 # Run tests